jopemachine/alfred-chromium-workflow/README.md

 2. Add new path to `GetDBFilePath` in `src/utils.go`

 3. Add the browser's proper Applicatino Name to `getApplicationName` in `src/tabManager.go`

+## Related

+You may also consider below workflows interesting.

+- [chrome-control](https://github.com/bit2pixel/chrome-control): A JXA script and an Alfred Workflow for controlling Google Chrome

 ## License